-Jeff, a former math teacher, brings to his duties as regional liaison more than two decades of experience as an educator in the United States, Pakistan and Africa.
-Education is a priority for the partner churches with whom he works.
+Jeff, a former math teacher, brings to his duties as regional liaison more than three decades of experience as an educator and mission worker in Pakistan and different countries in Africa.
 Jeff says his agenda is guided by “what the local partner is already doing or is committed to do.”

 For Christi, her efforts on behalf of the marginalized are rooted firmly in her faith.
 “Through the words of Jesus and the prophets, God consistently defends the cause of the poor, vulnerable, and oppressed,” she says.
 “The Scriptures call us to follow in their footsteps.”

 Since arriving in Africa in 1990, the Boyds have lived in Tanzania, Cameroon and are now in Congo for the second time.
 As Christi puts it, “We discerned that the Author of all good things indeed had not yet finished the Congo chapter of our life in mission service.”
 Jeff and Christi feel a strong call to serve in Africa.
 “We feel this is where God wants us at this time,” Jeff says.
 “Christi and I are both constantly challenged in our work.
 There remains so much to learn and work on.”